SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-enabled-security-groups.md

     To select a different OU, click **Browse**.
 The **Select an organizational unit** dialog box that opens shows all of the available OUs in the forest that are within the specified recipient scope.
 Select the desired OU, and then click **OK**.

-  - **\* Owners** By default, the person who creates the group is the owner.
+  - **\* Owners**: By default, the person who creates the group is the owner.
 All groups must have at least one owner.
 Group owners can:

   - Modify the properties of the group